Welcome to today's edition of the Rush 24-7 podcast.

 If not an ally in the White House, they certainly had somebody who wasn't going to do anything about it.

-Because he would turn that event into something advantageous to him as a campaign event rather than something that's a serious foreign policy and national security issue.
+And the odds were that he would be on their side because he would turn that event into something advantageous to him as a campaign event rather than something that's a serious foreign policy and national security issue.

 Everything that happens in the Middle East is a national security issue, in addition to foreign policy.

-I hope you get see this whole thing in its entirety at some point, Romney's speech.
+When you listen to these two men speak, and you've heard three of the soundbites, I hope you can see this whole thing in its entirety at some point, Romney's speech.

-There's no comparison when you listen to the two as to who is more presidential and who should be our commander-in-chief, with the choice that we have between these two guys.
+There's no comparison when you listen to the two as to who is more presidential and who should be our commander-in-chief with the choice that we have between these two guys.

 I don't know if Romney was using a prompter.